Shadou1/shortcuts-for-sites/README.md

 Other methods of navigating websites with keyboard (besides using the <kbd>Tab</kbd> key) include using browser features like **find**, **quick find**, and **quick find within link-text only** (<kbd>Ctrl</kbd>+<kbd>f</kbd>, <kbd>/</kbd>, and <kbd>'</kbd> shortcuts in Firefox).
 These will move focus to the found element, without you having to <kbd>Tab</kbd> manually to it.
 But sometimes using <kbd>Tab</kbd> is unavoidable, and searching for elements every time can become old.

 Some websites also have native shortcuts (usually displayed by pressing the <kbd>?</kbd> key).
-This extension complements those shortcuts.
-For example, on Reddit (new Reddit) there are <kbd>j</kbd>/<kbd>k</kbd> shortcuts to go to the next/previous post/comment.
-This extension also makes these shortcuts scroll the post to the middle of the page and focus the post link.
+This extension complements or completely rewrites those shortcuts.
+For example, on Reddit (new Reddit) there are <kbd>j</kbd>/<kbd>k</kbd> shortcuts to go to the next/previous post/comment, but they work kind of poorly.
+This extension rewrites these shortcuts and adds other shortcuts to interact with the focused post (like **open post's subreddit** or **open post's image**).

 ## Useful tips